Techsupport254/tabitha-project/tabitha-proposal.md

    o Develop the system using appropriate technologies like Flask for the web framework, machine learning libraries (e.g., scikit-learn, TensorFlow).
 8. Testing and Validation:
-   o Conduct unit testing, integration testing, and system testing to ensure the accuracy of medication suggestions, and user interface. o Perform user acceptance testing (UAT) to validate the system’s usability and performance with real-world data.
+   o Conduct unit testing, integration testing, and system testing to ensure the accuracy of medication suggestions, and user interface. o Perform user acceptance testing (UAT) to validate the system's usability and performance with real-world data.
 9. Deployment and Maintenance: o Deploy the system in a real-world healthcare environment for testing with both medical professionals and patients. o Continuously collect feedback to improve system features, model accuracy, and data handling.
 Regular updates and maintenance will be performed to ensure ongoing optimization.